vvondra/bitwarden-serverless/README.md

 serverless deploy --region us-east-1
 ```

+The deploy command will return a service URL (e.g. `https://abcd01234.execute-api.us-east-1.amazonaws.com/prod`), which you can set up in Bitwarden as your own self-hosted endpoint.

+## Enable 2FA

+Run `./two_factor.sh`, the script will ask you for the e-mail you want to set up two factor authentication form.
+Then copy the data URL with the QR code into your web browser and scan it with your authenticator app of choice.
+Provide one valid token to confirm the setup.

 ## Motivation

 I really like the idea of bitwarden-ruby and hosting my secrets under my own control.
 Unfortunately I don't trust my VPSes in terms of availability and crash recovery enough to host all my passwords on them.